 23. The development hereby permitted shall not be begun until a scheme for the protection, during demolition/construction works, of the C19th garden wall has been submitted to and approved in writing by the Local Planning Authority.
-The development shall be carried out in accordance with the approved scheme.
+The approved scheme shall be performed and complied with.

-REASON: To protect and preserve the garden wall in the interests of the visual amenities of the area.
+REASON: To protect and preserve the garden wall in the interests of the visual amenities of the area been submitted to and approved in writing by the Local Planning Authority.
+Those details shall include:-